-Approximately two-thirds of the Parish is located in the South Cheshire Green Belt and includes two Conservation Areas, the Village of Astbury, designated in 1971 under the Civic Amenities Act 1967 and later the linear Conservation Area of Macclesfield Canal.
+Approximately two-thirds of the Parish is located in the South Cheshire Greenbelt and includes two Conservation Areas, the Village of Astbury, designated in 1971 under the Civic Amenities Act 1967 and later the linear Conservation Area of Macclesfield Canal.

-The Parishes contain two Sites of Special Scientific Interest (SSSI), five Sites of Biological Importance (SBI) and a large Area of Special County Value (ASCV).
-Thirty-nine Listed Buildings of Grades I, II and II are contained in the Parish along with four Scheduled Ancient Monuments and one area of Scheduled Parkland.
+The Parishes contain two SSSI's, five sites of Biological Interest and a large area of ASCV.
+Forty Listed Buildings of Grades I, II and II are contained in the Parish along with four Scheduled Ancient Monuments and one area of Scheduled Parkland.